bri3d/VW_Flash/patch.md

 So, here's the code to load, patch, and jump into an RSA Off CBOOT from a running ASW.
 Now it needs a home.
 We can write-without-erasing any ASW block, and because the CBOOT-loader resets task execution, we can jump into it from most places in ASW.
 Due to the glacially slow pace at which our write primitive operates, it would be best if we could choose the smallest ASW block - that's `ASW3`.

 There's a giant sea of free space at the end of ASW3, so finding a place for the function to live is easy, especially given it's so small.
-We can pick an arbitrary location on a block boundary, like 808fd00.
+We can pick an arbitrary location on a 256-byte block boundary, like 808fd00.
+We need to place the code on a block boundary because the flash is programmed in 256-byte "assembly pages."
+While we are transmitting "no change" (0 areas) to be flashed, we can stuff the entire assembly page buffer, but to make sure the bit flips soak since we didn't erase flash, we need to "slow down" when we reach the area we are overwriting and flash it only 8 bytes at a time.

 Next up, we need to write a "hook" to jump into our new function from running ASW code.
 In my O20 version ASW3, there's a nice task initialization function starting at 8088962c with a big long sled of nop at 8088965c.
 Searching for isync and dsync instructions is useful to locate these sort of initialization functions which are likely to also contain nop sleds.
 This particular nop sled is so long that you can put pretty much whatever you want there, really - either a short position-dependent call instruction or even a full blown load-and-call.

 There's also a truly enormous sea of free space to add the function to near the end of ASW3.